Ayan-dot/qi-interpreter/grammar.md

 ### 4.1 Naming and scoping

-Qi has memory environments that handle scoping and naming.
+`qlang` has memory environments that handle scoping and naming.
 Variable names must be unique withing each scope.

 The scope of a variable defines the locations in the code where it can be referenced and changed.
 For example, for the following code: